agiac/rivo/README.md

 1. The book ["Concurrency in Go"](https://www.amazon.com/Concurrency-Go-Tools-Techniques-Developers/dp/1491941197);
 2. [ReactiveX](https://reactivex.io/), in particular the [Go](https://github.com/ReactiveX/RxGo) and [JS](https://github.com/ReactiveX/rxjs) libraries;

-Compared to these sources, `rivo` aims on one side to provide better type safety (both "Concurrency in Go" and RxGo were written in a pre-generics era) and on the other a slightly more intuitive interface and developer experience (I find ReactiveX hard to adopt, even if rewarding afterward).
+Compared to these sources, `rivo` aims to provide better type safety (both "Concurrency in Go" and RxGo were written in a pre-generics era) and a more intuitive API and developer experience.

 ## Getting started